-As part of the teaching, I ask the Dragon students to write out and revisit their learning over time.
+As part of the teaching, I ask my Awakening Dragon students to write out and revisit their learning over time.

 In patience, we each should build an internal personal library from our experiences that evolve with each reuse.
 Don’t let the teachings you receive be static… otherwise even teachings decay, get lost and then forgotten over time.